 JUNIOR HORSE EXHIBITORS - Please make note that you must identify all classes you wish to enter.
 However, YOU MUST DESIGNATE TWO LOTS in which you will be receiving premiums.
-Please send an e-mail to the Fair Office at Kathy.Ninneman@wisc.edu stating that you just submitted your Entry Form and specify in the e-mail the two premium lots.
-If no premium lots are specified by the entry deadline date, NO PREMI- UMS WILL BE PAID.
+Please send an e-mail to the Fair Office at sgraff@greenlakecountywi.gov stating that you just submitted your Entry Form and specify in the e-mail the two premium lots.
+If no premium lots are specified by the entry deadline date, NO PREMIUMS WILL BE PAID.